Single diseased stem removal

 Bioversity International has produced extension material to promote the SDSR technique to farmers, namely a poster, which is available for download from the Musarama image bank, and an expanded 2-page factsheet (PDF 2MB).

-Nine months after the start of field trials in Uganda, Kenya and the Democratic Republic of Congo (DR Congo), the proportion of diseased plants had declined to 3 to 20%.
+Nine months after the start of field trials in Uganda, Kenya and the Democratic Republic of Congo (DR Congo), the proportion of diseased plants had declined to between 3 to 20%.
 One year after the start of separate field trials in the North and South Kivu provinces of DR Congo, the proportion of diseased plants had been reduced to less than 0.5%.

 Also on this website